 Getting Ready for the FCC One-to-One Consent Rule

 The Federal Communications Commission’s (FCC) one-to-one consent rule will take effect on January 27, 2025.
 If businesses, especially lead generators and lead purchasers, have not begun implementing a plan for this new rule that is upending industry practices, it is highly recommended they begin doing so.
-Leads obtained prior to the effective that do not comply with the new rule will not be grandfathered.
+Leads obtained prior to the effective date that do not comply with the new rule will not be grandfathered.
 To have a sustainable lead flow after January 27, businesses should begin to ensure their leads meet the new requirements now.

 What is the new FCC 1:1 rule and how did we get here?